-Day-to-day interaction between the Authority and the Concessionaire has been kept to the bare minimum by following a 'hands-off' approach, and the Authority shall be entitled to intervene only in the event of a material default.
+Day-to-day interaction between the Government and the Concessionaire has been kept to the bare minimum following a 'hands-off' approach, and the Government shall be entitled to intervene only in the event of default.
 Checks and balances have, however, been provided for ensuring full accountability of the Concessionaire.